AbdouDia/test/README.md

  - **hotfix** starts from **master** and merges into **master** and **develop**/**release**.
  We create a **hotfix/xxx** branch when we want to fix a critical bug in production quickly.
 It’s a bit like an unscheduled release.
  When the patch is developed, it is merged into master with the appropriate version number, as well as into develop (or the current release branch, if applicable) to update the changes made.

+## Graphic chart
+Title: #3F90D3;
+Title font: Kaushan Script
+Paragraph: #000
+paragraph font: Pacifico
+Button: #3F90D3;
+Nav link: #3F90D3;

 ## Deadline
 The software must be delivered at the latest the 21/05/2021.